Most people begin their breast cancer treatment with surgery. There are different types of surgery. The types include:

 Depending on your situation, your surgeon might recommend that you have a particular operation.
 Or you might have a choice of operations to consider.

 The following is an overview of the different types of breast surgery to treat breast cancer.

 Surgery to remove just the area of cancer

-Surgery to remove the area of cancer in the breast is called wide local excision or lumpectomy.
-Doctors may also call it breast conserving surgery.
+Surgery to remove an area of cancer from the breast is called breast conserving surgery.
+It is also known as a lumpectomy or a wide local excision.

 Surgery to remove your whole breast

 Some women need surgery to remove their whole breast.
 Or they might choose to have this operation.
 This is called a mastectomy.

 There are different types of mastectomies.
 The type of mastectomy you have depends on:

 - how big the cancer is